Updated on 24/03/2021

 Learn more about the disease and how it is transmitted

-Assessing risks and surveillance & control measures
+Assessing risks and surveillance and control measures

-For the last few years, the Agency has also been conducting risk assessment work and providing regulatory support to the public authorities with regard to this disease.
-Since 2005, more than 20 opinions and reports have been published on the topic of bovine tuberculosis.
-The Agency's expert appraisal work has included a report published in 2011 on bovine tuberculosis and wildlife, in which it issued recommendations for managing wild animals infected with bovine tuberculosis (in French); among other things, it addressed procedures for animal trapping and/or the destruction of badger setts (burrows).
+For the last few years, the Agency has also been conducting risk assessment work and providing regulatory support to the public authorities on this disease.
+Since 2005, more than 20 opinions and reports on bovine tuberculosis have been published.
+The Agency's expert appraisal work has included a report published in 2011 on bovine tuberculosis and wildlife, in which it issued recommendations for managing wild animals infected with bovine tuberculosis; among other things, it addressed procedures for animal trapping and/or the destruction of badger setts.

 In 2019, the Agency received a request from four nature conservation associations regarding the management of badger populations in the fight against bovine tuberculosis.
-After analysing all of the available data, relating both to badger populations and their health status, the Agency underlined that current laws closely regulate surveillance and control measures leading to the culling of wild animals, according to the area and level of infection.
-Measures relating to badgers can therefore only be implemented over a defined period, in a specifically demarcated area that is determined on the basis of surveillance data and regularly reassessed based on surveillance results.
-These control measures only apply to at-risk areas in a few French départements, which accounted for less than 4% of metropolitan France in 2018.
-They do not threaten the badger species in France.
+After analysing all the available data, on badger populations and their health status, the Agency underlined that current laws closely regulate surveillance and control measures leading to the culling of wild animals, according to the area and level of infection.
+Control measures relating to badgers can therefore only be implemented in a specifically demarcated area determined on the basis of surveillance data, over a defined period, and are regularly reassessed based on surveillance results.
+These control measures only apply to at-risk areas in a few French départements, which account for less than 4% of metropolitan France.
+These measures do not threaten the badger species in France as a whole.

 The article has been added to your library